Mental Health Reasons I May Not Read Your Writing ... and Please Write It Anyway

 Triggers.
 There are certain topics I don’t read about at all even when there’s brilliant writing about them because frankly I’ve read enough over the years and I know that they put me in a bad head space.
 Personally, I actually don’t like trigger warnings on content, but I get why they’re there, and for me when I skim something and see it’s not right for me, I move on for my own self-care.

 Finally, although it’s not a huge reason for me personally, since reading is often a great escape for me, I want to note that symptoms of many mental health challenges, including depression, often make it literally hard or impossible to read.
-In fact, I just mentioned this in my article about The Bell Jar because when the protagonist gets into the worst depression, she can’t read.
+In fact, I mention this in my essay about The Bell Jar because when the protagonist gets into the worst depression, she can’t read.
 Depression symptoms that make it hard to read include an inability to concentrate, problems with memory, reduced ability to process information and more.

 Other Reasons I May Not Read Your Work